-Reproducing the sub-mm galaxy population has been a major challenge for theoretical models (Granato et al. 2000; Baugh et al. 2005).
-In part this is because (quite reasonably) many of the recipes and constraints used to develop the models are based on the formation and evolution of "normal" galaxies rather than the extreme populations.
-Hence these models have had difficulty reproducing extremely luminous galaxies with sufficient cool dust at high redshift without over-predicting the abundance of bright galaxies in the local Universe.
-Initial attempts to match the basic properties of sub-mm galaxies (whilst maintaining the match to the present day K-band luminosity function and $IRAS\,60\mu m$ luminosity function) under-predicted the $850\mu m$ counts by a factor $30 \times$ (Baugh et al. 2005) despite $\Lambda$ CDM producing enough baryons in massive halos at $z \sim 2$ to match observations of gas masses in sub-mm galaxies (Genzel et al. 2003; Greve et al. 2005).
+Reproducing the submm galaxy population has been a major challenge for theoretical models (Granato et al. 2000; Baugh et al. 2005, hereafter B05).
+In part, this is because (quite reasonably) many of the recipes and constraints used to develop the models are based on the formation and evolution of 'normal' galaxies rather than the extreme populations.
+Hence, these models have had difficulty reproducing extremely luminous galaxies with sufficient cool dust at high redshift without overpredicting the abundance of bright galaxies in the local Universe.
+Initial attempts to match the basic properties of submm galaxies (whilst maintaining the match to the present-day K-band luminosity function and IRAS 60 μm luminosity function) underpredicted the 850 μm counts by a factor of $30 \times (B05)$ despite Λ cold dark matter (Λ CDM) producing enough baryons in massive haloes at $z \sim 2$ to match the observations of gas masses in submm galaxies (Genzel et al. 2003; Greve et al. 2005).

-One solution to this problem was to alter the Initial Mass Function (IMF): Blain et al. (1999) suggested that a Salpeter IMF (Salpeter 1955) with a low-mass threshold of $3 M{\odot}$ was required in far-infrared luminous galaxies around $z \sim 2$ since the implied star-formation rate for a Salpeter IMF integrated to the canonical value of $0.07 \, \mathrm{M}{\odot}$ would over-predict the integrated stellar density at z = 0.
-Invoking a top-heavy (or "flat") IMF in the semianalytic framework has been shown to provide a much improved fit to the sub-mm galaxy counts and redshift distribution as well as the Lyman-break galaxy luminosity function whilst still maintaining a good fit to the properties of the present day galaxy populations (Baugh et al. 2005, hereafter B05).
-In this model, a standard IMF is adopted in quiescently star-forming galaxies, whilst the star-formation induced by galaxy mergers produces stars with a flat IMF: $dn/dln(m) = m^{-x}$ with x = 0 (compared to a Salpeter IMF) which has x = 1.35; Salpeter 1955).
-With a larger proportion of high mass stars, the energy radiated in the ultra-violet per unit mass of stars produced is increased, thus increasing the amount of radiation to heat the dust.
-Moreover, the flat IMF produces a higher yield of metals from type II supernovae, thus increasing the dust content of the galaxy and boosting the luminosity in the sub-millimeter waveband.
+One solution to this problem was to alter the IMF: Blain et al. (1999) suggested that a Salpeter IMF (Salpeter 1955) with a lowmass threshold of $3\,M{\odot}$ was required in far-infrared luminous galaxies around $z \sim 2$ since the implied SFR for a Salpeter IMF integrated to the canonical value of $0.07 \, M{\odot}$ would overpredict the integrated stellar density at z = 0.
+Invoking a top-heavy (or 'flat') IMF in the semi-analytic framework has been shown to provide a much improved fit to the submm galaxy counts and redshift distribution as well as the Lyman-break galaxy luminosity function whilst still maintaining a good fit to the properties of the present-day galaxy populations (B05).
+In this model, a standard IMF is adopted in quiescently star-forming galaxies, whilst the star formation induced by galaxy mergers produces stars with a flat IMF: $dn/dln(m) = m^{-x}$ with x = 0 (compared to a Salpeter IMF which has x = 1.35; Salpeter 1955).
+With a larger proportion of high-mass stars, the energy radiated in the UV per unit mass of stars produced is increased, thus increasing the amount of radiation to heat the dust.
+Moreover, the flat IMF produces a higher yield of metals from type II supernovae, thus increasing the dust content of the galaxy and boosting the luminosity in the submm waveband.

 This assumption of a flat IMF in bursts is controversial and so it is essential to explore the predictions of this model in more detail.
-In particular, the model can be (i) tested against the growing observational multi-wavelength data on sub-mm galaxies to test whether the choice of parameters is suitable and (ii) provide useful constraints on observational data, in particular for understanding possible selection biases.
-For example, since much of what is known about submm galaxies is based on the radio-detected sub-sample, one outstanding issue is how much this radio-selection (which does not benefit from the negative K-correction experienced in the sub-mm waveband) has affected the conclusions being drawn about SMGs.
-Are the radio-undetected fraction of SMGs at either significantly higher redshift (Younger et al. 2007) or do they instead have far-infrared colours which represent much colder systems (Chapman et al. 2005)?
+In particular, the model can be (i) tested against the growing observational multiwavelength data on submm galaxies to test whether the choice of parameters is suitable and (ii) provide useful constraints on observational data, in particular for understanding possible selection biases.
+For example, since much of what is known about submm galaxies is based on the radio-detected subsample, one outstanding issue is how much this radio selection (which does not benefit from the negative K-correction experienced in the submm waveband) has affected the conclusions being drawn about SMGs.
+Are the radio-undetected fraction of SMGs at either significantly higher redshift (Younger et al. 2007) or do they instead have far-infrared colours which represent much colder systems (C05)?